rqbanerjee/ev9-homeassistant-graphs/lease-mileage-remaining.md

 If you are a lessee like me, you may have concerns that you are going over your mileage limits.
 This is the quickest way to incur a huge overage bill from Kia.

-This template helper and graph help understand, with real-time data, whether you are over, under, or just about at your proscribed mileage given your lease term.
+This template helper and graph help understand, with real-time data, whether you are over, under, or just about at your allotted mileage given your lease term.
 You customize the  values when you upload the template.
 Then, I will show you how to create a gauge to display it on your dashboard.

 <img src="static/usable_lease_mileage.png" alt="Odometer Graph" height="60%" width="60%">